komalkhatod1105/Readme/README.md

 ## 💡 Developer Philosophy

-> Every bug is an opportunity to learn.
+> "First, solve the problem.
+Then, write the code."

-> Consistency beats intensity.
+> "Consistency beats talent when talent doesn't work consistently."

-> Build projects, not excuses.
+> "Learning never exhausts the mind."

 ---